 Ir al contenido principal

-Formas sencillas de prevenir la candidiasis vaginal
+Formas sencillas de ayudar a prevenir la candidiasis vaginal

-Vaginal thrush is a non-sexually transmitted yeast infection usually caused by an overgrowth of fungus in the vagina and vulva.
+Candidiasis vaginal is a non-sexually transmitted yeast infection usually caused by an overgrowth of fungus in the vagina and vulva.

 According to Dr Pamela Tambini, a double board-certified physician in internal medicine, there are two primary types of vaginal thrush.

-These are categorised by their level of severity and the type of yeast involved.
+These are categorised by their level of severity and the type of yeast involved:

 • Uncomplicated vaginal thrush - this is the most common type caused by the fungus Candida albicans.
 Its symptoms are usually mild to moderate and it generally responds well to treatment.